icona79/sketch-design-tokens-exporter/README.md

 ## Notes

 This plugin is a port of a File Format Design Tokens exporter, which permits you to perform the same action from any OS (by having a downloaded Sketch document available oon your Computer).
-The File Format project will be soon available.
+The File Format project is available [here](https://github.com/icona79/sketch-design-tokens-exporter-FF).